What is bounce rate in SEO? How to reduce your bounce rate

 How to reduce bounce rate?

-We have compiled a list of the top seven ways to reduce your website’s bounce rate.
+Here is a list of seven ways to reduce your website’s bounce rate.

 1. Analytics:

 A way to reduce a web pages bounce rate is by further refining how the overall metric is being measured.
-For example, Google analytics and other analytics software, counts visitors as someone that ‘bounces’ no matter the amount of time they have spent on the page, or the number of things they interacted with, if they leave before visiting any other page.
+For example, Google Analytics counts visitors as someone that ‘bounces’ no matter the amount of time they have spent on the page, or the number of things they interacted with, if they leave before visiting any other page.

 One solution for this is to use Google Analytics to develop virtual pageviews to monitor relevant events and to use the data to create a more refined definition of bounce rate for your website.
 An example of this is for any interactive page you have, you can track what items a visitor interacts with and have Google Analytics generate a virtual pageview for you to track the interactions better.
-By doing this you can understand exactly how many people, and how they engage with your page, and prevent these visitors from being counted in your bounce rate metric if they meet a certain criteria.
+By doing this you can understand exactly how many people, and how they engage with your page, and prevent these visitors from being counted in your bounce rate metric.

 2. Content strategy

-Another thing to consider when looking to lower your bounce rate is, if a lot of your traffic is coming from returning visitors, you will want to update your content frequently.
+Another thing to consider is if a lot of your traffic is coming from returning visitors or not.
+If they are you will want to update your content more frequently.
 Repeat visitors will want to see new content that is fresh.
-They do not want to see old content that is outdated.

 3. Optimize page load time: